tarunvelli/tarunvelli.github.io/content/post/vps-setup.md

 # Nginx

-- To map subdomains to ports
+Use Nginx as a reverse proxy to map subdomains to ports

 - Install nginx